Who I am, what AICAP HR is, and why this blueprint exists.

 Pilot launch

-- Bias scan and audit log running to spec
+- Bias check and audit log running to spec

-- Manager hours-saved measured and reported by AICAP HR
+- Manager hours saved are measured and reported

-- Calibration pre-read methodology deployed for FY cycle
+- Calibration pre-read methodology deployed for the FY cycle

-- Phase 2 roadmap (skills, succession, retention) authored
+- Phase 2 roadmap drafted (skills, succession, retention)

 Let's compare notes

-The AICAP HR blueprint deck + automation matrix workbook are openable from Chapter 2.
-Happy to walk through the full 13-process portfolio, governance model, and the skills-ontology question.
-I'd also love to hear what you're seeing on your side.
+The blueprint deck and automation matrix are openable from Chapter 2.
+I'm happy to walk through the full 13-process portfolio or talk through what you're seeing on your side.
+These conversations are how this work gets better.